-As a member of Shook’s Data and Discovery Strategies team, Donya focuses her practice on pretrial strategies and investigations in civil and complex litigation.
-She drafts recommendations, objections and motions on best practices for the various stages in the discovery process.
+Donya is a member of Shook’s Data and Discovery Strategies team, focusing her practice on pretrial strategies and investigations in civil and complex litigation.
+Donya advises four of the world’s largest life sciences corporations on issues related to information governance and discovery.

-In law school, Donya’s oral and written advocacy skills were recognized at a regional and national level.
-She was a national semifinalist in the ABA National Appellate Advocacy Competition, received the Frank H. Armani Award for Best Advocate in the Lionel L. Grossman Trial Competition and was recognized with Syracuse University College of Law’s best Appellate Advocacy Intercollegiate Performance with the Richard Risman Appellate Advocacy Award.
+In law school, Donya’s oral and written advocacy skills were awarded on a regional and national level.
+She was a National Semifinalist in the ABA National Appellate Advocacy Competition, achieving a national award for her appellate brief and individual recognition for her oral argument skills.
+Additionally, Donya received the Frank H. Armani Award for Best Advocate in the Lionel L. Grossman Trial Competition and the Richard Risman Appellate Advocacy Award, recognizing her as Syracuse University College of Law’s best Appellate Advocacy Intercollegiate Performance.

-Donya highly values pro bono work.
-She volunteers with The Electronic Discovery Institute and is on the Screening Committee of the Mid-Atlantic Innocence Project, an organization working to prevent and correct the conviction of innocent people in Washington D.C., Maryland and Virginia.
+Donya volunteers as an editor with The Electronic Discovery Institute, a non-profit organization that studies litigation processes and produces education programs on issues relating to electronic discovery.
+She also serves as a pro-bono attorney for the Mid-Atlantic Innocence Project, an organization working to prevent and correct the conviction of innocent people in Washington, D.C., Maryland and Virginia.

 Spoliation, Editorial Board,The Electronic Discovery Institute, 2019 (Patrick Oot, Editor-In-Chief).